gearsdigital/reporter-for-kirby/README.md

 $fields;
 ```

-You can and do whatever you want to customize the output using `php`.
-However, the generated output is always treated as plain text and used as content of the `description` field of your issue tracker.
+You can and do whatever you want to adapt the output to your needs using `php`.
+However, the generated output is always treated as plain text and send as content of the `description` field of your issue tracker.

+> It might make sense to render **markdown** or anything else your issue tracker can deal with.

 #### Preview

 You can use the preview tab to verify if your issue template is formatted properly.

->It might make sense to render **markdown** or anything else your issue tracker can deal with.

 #### Default Template